smcnikita/simple-goals/README.md

 - Self-hosting support — run the app on your own server without relying on third-party services.

+- Multilingual interface — available in English and Russian.

 ## 📸 Screenshots (UI Preview)

 [All screenshots](./docs/screenshots.md)